kaihansen8/3162FinalProject/README.md

 ## **The Data**
-This project contains two datasets, one with the anime rating and the other with information describing the anime itself.
-Both datasets is located from Kaggle. https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database?select=rating.csv
+This project contains two datasets, one with the anime rating and the other with information describing the anime itself.  https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database?select=rating.csv

 User data contains 7.8 million entries of user ratings.